Learn more about study options at UC and start your international study journey.

 The committee was chaired by the current university Chancellor as well as the head of the ACT Public Service, the Chair of the Academic Board, the Deputy Chancellor and two other non-executive members of the council.

-“I have the highest regard for university staff who create knowledge and share knowledge and everyone who supports that endeavour,” Mr Shorten said.
+“I have the highest regard for university staff who generate and share knowledge and everyone who supports those endeavours,” Mr Shorten said.

 Learn more about study options at UC and start your international study journey.